james-karsten/MGCodeDetector/README.md

 detection methods

 - temperature range = checks whether given G-code parameters are within boundaries based on the thresholds of the users configuration file.
-- instruction position = checks where the G-code instruction resides (beginning or end of the file).
+- TODO instruction position = checks where the G-code instruction resides (beginning or end of the file).
+- TODO occurance = checks how many times a thermal instruction occured in a .gco file

 #### M104 / M109
 The M104 and M109 has additional checks if the temperatures are within boundaries.